 For undergraduate students: contact Student Accessibility Services to initiate the accommodation process.

-Regarding apprenticeship accommodation, the process of applying for admission to a graduate program or for assistantships (e.g., ASL interpreter, accessible building location), requires contacting the Student Accessibility Services Office.
-For ensuring success in an assistantship to which you have been appointed, contact:
+For graduate students: Regarding apprenticeship accommodation, the process of applying for admission to a graduate program or for assistantships (e.g., ASL interpreter, accessible building location), requires contacting the Student Accessibility Services Office.

 Inquiries regarding ergonomics may be directed to Environmental Health and Safety.